Originally written by RootsRated for Discover Los Angeles.

 OPTION: Petersen Automotive Museum

 Before you head back to the hotel and freshen up for dinner, you can take a detour to the spectacular Petersen Automotive Museum on Wilshire Boulevard.
 Following an extensive $125-million renovation, the Petersen reopened to the public in December 2015.
 The Petersen uses state-of-the-art technology with displays of legendary vehicles to tell the story of the automobile in Southern California and around the world.
-New exhibits include the Back to the Future DeLorean, the new $400,000 Ford GT, a motorsports gallery, Xbox Forza racing simulators, BMW art cars, and characters from Disney/Pixar’s Cars.
+Exhibits include the Back to the Future DeLorean, the $400,000 Ford GT, a motorsports gallery, Xbox Forza racing simulators, BMW art cars, and characters from Disney/Pixar’s Cars.

 Dinner - Eight Korean BBQ